Tiggles/YetAnotherRaylibProject/README.md

 ### Building with cmake

-This project has an CMakeLists.txt setup for generating a plethora of build scripts for build systems such as GNU Makefile, Ninja, and NMake (Visual Studio).
+This project has a CMakeLists.txt setup for generating a plethora of build scripts for build systems such as GNU Makefile, Ninja, and NMake (Visual Studio).

-Generating the build script with cmake can be done in various ways, but doing the following will generate an build script with the default build systems of your platform:
+Generating the build script with CMake can be done in various ways, but doing the following will generate a build script with the default build systems of your platform:
 ```
 ## Assuming you are in project root
 $ cmake -S . -B build
 ```
-This will create an directory `build` with the build scripts.
+This will create a directory `build` with the build scripts.
 You can start the build process with
-cmake:
+CMake:
 ```
 $ cmake --build ./build/
 ```